 [Bitch Flicks] For a Good Time, Call… A Modern Rom Com About Friendship, 27th January.

-[Birdee] Gossip Girl Makes Me Feel Rubbish, 23rd October.
+[Birdee] Gossip Girl Makes Me Feel Bad About Myself, 23rd October.

 [Filmme Fatales] Good Time Girls, Issue #3.